How your business can have a quack on Apple Maps

 For more online business listing advice, check out this Google My Business advice blog on three common Google listing problems and how to troubleshoot them.

-If you’d like professional help with your internet business listings, get in touch with the Sunshine Coast digital marketing experts at Kook and ask about the “Digital Footprint” package designed to help optimise your online presence.
+If you’d like professional help with your internet business listings, talkto the digital marketing experts at Kook and ask about the “Digital Footprint” package designed to help optimise your online presence.